syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-MAUI.md

 ---
-title: Convert PowerPoint to PDF in .NET MAUI | Syncfusion
+title: Convert PowerPoint to Image in .NET MAUI | Syncfusion
-description: Convert PowerPoint to PDF in .NET MAUI using .NET MAUI PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
+description: Convert PowerPoint to image in .NET MAUI using .NET MAUI PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---

-# Convert PowerPoint to PDF in .NET MAUI
+# Convert PowerPoint to Image in .NET MAUI

 Syncfusion PowerPoint is a [.NET MAUI PowerPoint library](https://www.syncfusion.com/powerpoint-framework/maui/powerpoint-library) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint to PDF in .NET MAUI**.
+Using this library, you can **convert a PowerPoint to image in .NET MAUI**.

 ## Prerequisites
 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest versions of Visual Studio 2022 and .NET 6.
 For more details, refer [here](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).

-## Steps to convert PowerPoint to PDF programmatically
+## Steps to convert PowerPoint to Image programmatically

 Step 1: Create a new C# .NET MAUI app.
 Select **.NET MAUI App (Preview)** from the template and click the **Next** button.